FINANCIAL RESILIENCE RESOURCES

 - Application for SNAP, TANF, and Health Coverage Assistance

-- Application for Child Care funding
+- ARPA Child Care Funding

 - Legal Assistance – Montana Law Help

 - Application for Section 8 housing voucher.
-Yes the waitlist is long, but it’s best practice to get on the list.
+Yes, the waitlist is long, but it’s best practice to get on the list.

 - Human Resource Council